As the Coronavirus emergency progresses, opportunities in food are developing. Most are entry-level positions but there are managerial roles as well.

 Successful applicants will receive training on the farm and can be assured that all farms, many of which are open fields, are following the correct procedures around safe working conditions during the Coronavirus outbreak.

-Opportunities will arises as new crops become ripe, so these are not immediate start roles.
+Opportunities will arise as new crops become ripe, so these are not immediate start roles.
 The British growing season kicks off in earnest in May and there will be an increase in jobs in late April through the summer.
 The first jobs are likely to be harvesting strawberries, green beans and salads.

 Please complete the application form direct through the link embedded in the image if you want to be contacted by Hops farms as these roles arise.